SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 ### webapp/index.ts \(New\)

 Now let's move on to the UI work.
 We create a new `index.ts` script in the webapp folder.
-In this script, we add a native `alert()` method with the message "UI5 is ready" as shown:
+In this script, we add a native `alert()` method with the message "UI5 is ready".

 ```ts
 alert("UI5 is ready");
 ```

-Next, we'll integrate this script into the `index.html` page to indicate when the loading of the OpenUI5 framework is complete.

 ***

 ### webapp/index.html

-We change the `index.html` page to make it load the OpenUI5 framework from the webserver provided by UI5 Tooling.
+Next, we'll integrate the script we just created into the `index.html` page to signal when the OpenUI5 framework has finished loading.
+This process involves first incorporating the OpenUI5 framework into our HTML page by adding a script tag specifically for loading OpenUI5.

 We initialize the core modules with the following configuration options:

 -   The `id` attribute of the `<script>` tag has to be exactly `"sap-ui-bootstrap"` to ensure proper booting of the OpenUI5 runtime.